lgarzio/data-manipulation/README.md

 - [check_system_refdes.py](https://github.com/lgarzio/data-manipulation-ooi/blob/master/check_system_refdes.py): Compares the master list of reference designators in the vocab.csv to the reference designators ingested in uFrame.

 - [compare_qcdb_vocab.py](https://github.com/lgarzio/data-manipulation-ooi/blob/master/compare_qcdb_vocab.py): Compares the master list of reference designators in the asset management vocab.csv to the reference designators in the data team's QC database.

+- [ingest_csvs_extract_instrument.py](https://github.com/lgarzio/data-manipulation-ooi/blob/master/ingest_csvs_extract_instrument.py): Creates new ingest csvs for a specific instrument in a platform directory from https://github.com/ooi-integration/ingestion-csvs.
+Useful when needing to purge and re-ingest all deployments of a specific instrument for a platform.